 Sabine Oechsner

-I am an assistant professor at the Vrije Universiteit Amsterdam in the Theoretical Computer Science group.
+I am an Assistant Professor at the Vrije Universiteit Amsterdam in the Theoretical Computer Science group.
+I'm also affiliated with the VUSec group.

 My research interests are cryptography and provable security, as well as their intersection with formal methods and programming languages.
 I am particularly interested in making the worlds meet in a way that furthers our understanding of provable security: Instead of merely reproducing existing cryptographic proofs with tool support, my goal is to use formal verification as an opportunity to understand how to write better proofs with high assurance, both on paper and in a machine-checkable way.